-The consultant will be supervised by and report to the UNICEF Ghana Country Office M&E Specialist.
-A Reference Group comprising of Government and UNICEF officers will be set up to provide oversight to the Evaluation and provide comments to the different deliverables (inception, draft and final report).
+The consultant will be supervised by and report to the WASH Specialist (Water), UNICEF Ghana Country.
+However, the deliverables of the assignment will be reviewed by UNICEF and the the Ministry of Sanitation and Water resources (MSWR) and other relevant agencies under the Government of Ghana.
 The Regional Evaluation Adviser based at the UNICEF Regional Office for West and Central Africa (WCARO) will also provide technical oversight over the entire evaluation process, including on the different evaluation products (inception report, draft and evaluation report).